chauff/cse1500-web-transcripts/_lectures/security.md

   - The attacker can modify HTTP requests bound for your server.
   - The attacker can drop (i.e. delete) HTTP requests bound for your server.

-  You have developed a popular Web-based newsticker application that in real-time sends the latest news (received from one hundred different news agencies) to its users when opening the newsticker Website in the browser.
+  You have developed a popular Web-based news-ticker application that in real-time sends the latest news (received from one hundred different news agencies) to its users when opening the news-ticker Website in the browser.
 Which of the listed abilities is required for an attacker to conduct a denial-of-service attack against your application?
 </summary>
   None of these abilities are required.
 </details>